Constitution of London-wide LETSConstitution of London-wide LETS

 and local currency, including power to raise money (Sterling) by appropriate

 means for the purpose of promoting and operating the Scheme, and having an oversight

 of budgets in local currency.

-an annual report as a minimum including notice of the AGM.
+(g) Members of the committee provide an annual report including notice of the

-They may take on particular governance roles or outreach on behalf of the organisation.
+AGM.
+They may take on particular governance roles or outreach on behalf of the

 5.3 The Management Group reports on a regular basis to the Committee,